romka516/Covid19-Data-Exploration/README.md

 - `CovidVaccinations.csv`: CSV file containing COVID-19 vaccination data
 - `sql_codes.sql`: SQL script for performing data exploration on COVID-19 cases, deaths and vaccination data

-## Results and Findings

-The analysis of COVID-19 data revealed interesting insights, including:

-- The countries with the highest number of COVID-19 cases and deaths
-- Variations in vaccination rates across different countries

 ## Acknowledgements

 This project is inspired by the "Alex the Analyst" YouTube channel.
 Special thanks to the team at Our World in Data for providing the COVID-19 data for analysis.